CLG Certification & Requirements

 2. Members of the commission have attempted to remain current with issues within the field of historic preservation by attending one workshop or conference a year that concerns historic preservation or the disciplines of which it is composed.
 At least one commission member has attended an historic preservation-related workshop or training program in the reporting year.

-3. Design review decisions were consistent with the Secretary of the Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings, state regulations KAR 118-3-1 through 118-3-16, and the Standards and Guidelines for Evaluating the Effect of Projects on the Environs, 1988 Edition.
+3. Design review decisions were consistent with the Secretary of the Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings, state regulations KAR 118-3-1 through 118-3-16.

 4. Decisions on the eligibility of properties for the National Register were consistent with the National Park Service criteria.